Jason Robert Carey Patterson's

 My first computer, a Commodore 64

-I wrote a few simple games in BASIC (car racing, snow skiing), but I soon wanted to write better games, and interpreted BASIC just wasn't fast enough, so I taught myself to program in assembly language (machine code).
-I saved up to buy critical books (no World Wide Web back then!) and even hand-entered the code to a complete assembler, linker and sprite editor (with the help of my mother, who would read as I typed), since I couldn't afford expensive commercial programming tools (no open source back then, at least in the mainstream).
+I wrote a few simple games in BASIC (car racing, snow skiing), but I soon wanted to write better games, and BASIC just wasn't fast enough, so I taught myself to program in assembly language (machine code).
+I saved up to buy books (no World Wide Web back then!) and even hand-entered the code to a complete assembler, linker and sprite editor (with the help of my mother, who would read as I typed), since I couldn't afford expensive commercial programming tools (no open source back then, at least in the mainstream).
 As strange and tedious as it sounds (and was), learning machine and assembly language in that way turned out to be a huge benefit in the long term – that was where I first became interested in the "nitty-gritty" hardware aspects of how computers really worked, especially their processors and graphics systems.
-I was an impressionable pre-teen, just the perfect age for learning, and this was completely amazing stuff... "unreal", to use the word from those days!
+I was an impressionable pre-teen, the perfect age for learning, and this was amazing stuff... "unreal", to use the word from those days!

 My second computer, an Amiga

-Having learned assembly language first, then C, gave me a deep, intimate insight into how compilers work and the code they really generate from programming languages.
+Having learned assembly language first, then C, gave me a deep, intimate insight into how compilers work and the machine code they really generate from programming languages.
 Normal students learning to program rarely learn these things from the bottom up as I did, and that's a great pity in many respects.
 Learning how the system really works "under the hood" is absolutely invaluable!
 That's why today I strongly believe all computer-science degrees should have a compilers course as a mandatory part of the degree – it turns hardware and programming languages from "magic" into nuts-and-bolts understanding, and the students come out the other side "enlightened" and far, far better programmers.

 Bond University (Undergrad)

-By the end of the degree, my primary interests were still the same – programming languages, compilers, processors and graphics – but I had also been given the chance to explore many other areas, including AI which I very much enjoyed.
-I even wrote a chess game which debuted at one of the university's open days to much fanfare, along with a simpler tic-tac-toe game which the uni promised any person $100 if they could beat (knowing all the while that it wasn't possible, of course).
-It's been great to see the AI field finally making progress recently, particularly with neural networks for image and speech recognition, because AI struggled so much for so long, with so many unfulfilled promises (famous AI saying: "A year spent in artificial intelligence is enough to make one believe in God" – Alan Perlis).
-Ironically, the general public now severely overestimate what is possible with AI, and have little understanding of its realistic limits in the foreseeable future (another AI saying: "AI stands for artificial idiot" – Vint Cerf).
-I just hope the current over-hyping and almost inevitable disappointments don't lead to another "AI winter" like the one in the 1980s and '90s.
+By the end of the degree, my primary interests were still the same – programming languages, processors and graphics – but I had also been given the chance to explore many other areas, including AI, which I very much enjoyed and double majored in.
+I even wrote a chess game which debuted at one of the university's open days, along with a simpler tic-tac-toe game which the uni promised anyone $100 if they could beat (knowing all the while that it wasn't possible, of course).
+It's been great to see AI make major progress in recent times, because AI struggled so much for so long – there was a famous old AI saying: "A year spent in artificial intelligence is enough to make one believe in God" – Alan Perlis.
+Ironically, today the public now severely overestimate what is possible with AI, and have little understanding of how it really works, its realistic limits and fragility.
+Reckless early adoption of AI could lead to serious problems, and over-hyping AI technology will lead to, at the very least, mass disappointment, likely causing an AI bust and yet another AI winter.

 Giving the valedictory address at Bond

+It was over all too quickly, but I had a great time at Bond, and I'll never forget it.
+Those were probably the best couple of years of my life!
 Of course, at that point I was still very young.
 When I gave the valedictory address, for example, I'd only turned 19 just two months earlier.
 And being that young can be a problem...

-To Move To America, Or Not?
+Move To America, Or Not?

 Alpha, the future of computer architecture in 1992